-- Follow the steps 1-8 in the "Steer Spindle and Wheel Drive Motor Assembly Removal" section. - See Figure 5.
-Remove the Retaining Ring (O) from the brake Pivot Pin (N).
-Then slide the pin out of the brake lever and support mount being careful not to lose the washer which goes between them. - Carefully separate (tap off) the motor end bell housing (P) from the main motor case.
-Service Tip: To remove the housing use a brass drift or piece of hard wood and strike the end bell edge evenly at points 120 degrees apart to slowly work it from the motor bearing. - Using a 5mm hex key wrench remove the (8) socket cap screws (Q) that secure the drive tire (R) to the motor drive hub and complete the tire removal. - Install a new drive tire and tighten (torque) the (8) socket cap screws (Q) to 12 Ft/Lbs (16.2 N/M).
-Service Tip: Apply a small amount of Loctite 242 to all the cap screws to prevent the fasteners from backing out. - Re-assemble in reverse order following all the steps outlined in the steer spindle and drive motor removal section.
+- 1 Follow the steps 1-8 in the "Steer Spindle and Wheel Drive Motor Assembly Removal" section. - 2 See Figure 5.
+Remove the socket head cap screw (O) (use a 6mm hex key wrench) that fastens the right side brake lever to the support mount (N).
+Then separate the brake lever from the support mount. - 3 Carefully separate (tap off) the motor end bell housing (P) from the main motor case.
+Service Tip: To remove the housing use a brass drift or piece of hard wood and strike the end bell edge evenly at points 120 degrees apart to slowly work it from the motor bearing. - 4 Using a 5mm hex key wrench remove the (8) socket cap screws (Q) that secure the drive tire (R) to the motor drive hub and complete the tire removal. - 5 Install a new drive tire and tighten (torque) the (8) socket cap screws (Q) to 12 Ft/Lbs (16.2 N/M).
+Service Tip: Apply a small amount of Loctite 242 to all the cap screws to prevent the fasteners from backing out. - 6 Re-assemble in reverse order following all the steps outlined in the steer spindle and drive motor removal section.